-In Finland the transmission system operator, Fingrid Oyj, is legally and functionally unbundled from electricity supply and generation.
+In Finland the transmission system operator, Fingrid Oyj, is legally and functionally unbundled from any functions of electricity supply and generation.
 However, the company is not fully ownership unbundled because two generating companies, Fortum Power and Heat Oy and Pohjolan Voima Oy own both 25 per cent of the shares.
 The other owners of Fingrid Oyj are State of Finland (12 per cent) and insurance companies (38 per cent).
 Fingrid Oyj owns almost fully its network assets.
 Only a few lines have been leased out.

-The 3rd package requires that electricity transmission network operators are separated from production and supply activities.
-The holdings of Fortum and Pohjolan Voima in Fingrid require that Finland takes steps to implement the separation obligation.
+The Third Legislative Package on the Liberalisation of the Energy Markets requires that electricity transmission network operators are unbundled from any activities of generation and supply.
+The holdings of Fortum and Pohjolan Voima in Fingrid require that Finland has to take steps to implement this obligation.
 On 28 April 2009, Fortum and Pohjolan Voima announced their decision to launch preliminary studies of the sale of their Fingrid shares.

 In its meeting on 16 June 2009, the Cabinet Committee on Economic Policy discussed the unbundling alternatives for Fingrid.
-The Committee approved guidelines as government objectives stating that Fingrid will be transformed into a transmission network company factually unbundled from electricity production, operating in compliance with the Internal Electricity Market Directive.
+The Committee approved guidelines as government objectives stating that Fingrid will be transformed into a transmission network company factually unbundled from electricity generation, operating in compliance with the Internal Electricity Market Directive.
 In the long term, the state will secure the strategic interests and security of supply in the electricity system and transmission network by acquiring the majority of Fingrid shares and the majority of votes in the annual general meeting (minimum of 50,1%).
 The aim is to execute the change of ownership via voluntary deals with Fortum and Pohjolan Voima.
 The state is also positively inclined towards such an alternative that shareholders of Pohjolan Voima, which are for the major part users of electricity, or a company established by them fulfilling the requirements of the Directive, buy Pohjolan Voima's holdings in Fingrid.